 For a newborn, two or three times a week is probably enough, provided you ensure the nappy area is well cleaned and clean the hands and face many times each day (top and tail).
 Unless they’ve been sick or soiled themselves, newborns just don’t get that dirty.

 Older babies can be bathed as much as every day as bath time usually becomes part of the bedtime routine.
-It can be a great way to help Your Baby relax and wind down for the night.
+It can be a great way to help Your Child relax and wind down for the night.

 Washing your baby